Resources for GreenThumb Community Gardeners

 COVID-19 Related News

-For examples of social distancing plans that community gardeners have created for their sites during COVID-19, please see the templates (2020 COVID-19 Bylaws Addendum, 2020 Garden Help Sign-Up, and Garden Task Planning Template Calendar) below.
+For examples of social distancing plans that community gardeners have created for their sites during COVID-19, please see the templates (2020 COVID-19 Bylaws Addendum, 2020 Garden Help Sign-Up, and Garden Task Planning Template Calendar) available to download below.
 Your garden group can download these and adjust as needed.

 COVID-19 Compost Safety Guide